Guy R. Pelton: Biography

 Pelton was born in Great Barrington, Massachusetts on August 3, 1824, the second son of Joseph Kneeland Pelton and Harriet Ray.
 He attended the public schools, the Sedgwick Institution in Great Barrington, and the Connecticut Literary Institute in Suffield, Connecticut.
 He later attended Oberlin College, after which he studied law in Kinderhook, New York, was admitted to the bar in 1851, and commenced practice in New York City with his older brother, Timothy Dwight Pelton He was a member of the Union League Club and Freemasons, and was active in business ventures including a rubber manufacturing company.

+Congress

 A Whig, in 1854 Pelton was elected to the Thirty-fourth Congress, March 4, 1855 to March 3, 1857.
 During his term, Pelton was a member of the Committee on Commerce.
 He was an unsuccessful candidate for reelection in 1856.

+Death and burial

 Pelton died while climbing Mary Mountain in Yellowstone National Park, Wyoming on July 24, 1890; he had visited the park while en route to his home in Massachusetts after a trip to Alaska.
 He was buried at Mahaiwe Cemetery in Great Barrington, Massachusetts.